Minnesota vs. Indiana NCAA Football Odds, Plays and Insights | November 20, 2021

 - Minnesota and its opponents have combined to score more than 43.5 points in six of 10 games this season.

-- This contest's total is 7.7 points under the 51.2 these two squads combine to give up per game in 2021.
+- The 51.2 points per game these two squads have allowed their opponents to score this season are 7.7 more than the 43.5 total in this contest.

-- The average total in Golden Gophers games this season is 49.3, 5.8 points above Saturday's over/under of 43.5.
+- The Golden Gophers and their opponents have scored an average of 49.3 points per game in 2021, 5.8 more than Saturday's total.

-- The 51.5 PPG average total in Hoosiers games this season is 8.0 points more than this game's over/under.
+- The 43.5-point over/under for this game is 8.0 points below the 51.5 points per game average total in Hoosiers games this season.

 Minnesota Stats and Trends

-- This season, the Golden Gophers have just one against the spread win in four games as a favorite of 7 points or more.
+- The Golden Gophers have covered the spread once this season when favored by 7 points or more (in four chances).

-- Minnesota's games this year have gone over the total in five out of 10 opportunities (50%).
+- Minnesota's games this year have gone over the point total five times in 10 opportunities (50%).

-- Minnesota is 2-0 against the spread and 2-0 overall this season when the team scores more than 32.0 points.
+- When Minnesota puts up more than 32.0 points, it is 2-0 against the spread and 2-0 overall.

-- When Minnesota churns out over 376.7 yards, the team is 4-2 against the spread and 4-2 overall.
+- When Minnesota piles up more than 376.7 yards, the team is 4-2 against the spread and 4-2 overall.

 - This year, the Golden Gophers have turned the ball over 10 times, one more than the Hoosiers' takeaways (9).